Surgery Scheduling in Flexible Operating Rooms by using a Convex Surrogate Model of Second-Stage Costs: Introduction

 The healthcare industry is currently facing a crisis as hospital surgical services are being stretched to their limits.
 Operating rooms (ORs) are one of the most critical resources, concentrating soaring costs and an increasing demand.
 Aggregate surgical expenditures amount to 40\% of hospital costs~\citep{pham2008surgical}, which represents, e.g., 5 to 7\% of the gross national product in the United States, and this share is constantly growing~\citep{munoz2010national}.
 The demand is so high that many patients have to wait months or even years for an elective surgery, with large variations across countries~\citep{oecd2020waiting}.
 The situation was further aggravated by the COVID-19 pandemic, which led hospitals to cancel planned operations, thus increasing the elective surgery backlog to record levels in many countries~\citep{mehta2022elective}.
 This is not only dramatic from an organizational point of view, but also from a clinical one.
 Indeed, long waiting times are not only a discomfort for the patient, but also a risk factor that can jeopardize the success of an operation~\citep{garbuz2006delays}.

 In this context, optimizing the utilization of operating rooms is a priority of hospital management~\citep{dexter2002schedule}.
 Appropriate decision-making must occur at all stages of the management process~\citep{guerriero2011operational}, as depicted in Figure~\ref{fig:decisions}.
 Strategical decisions are made on the very long-term, and are typically concerned with the sizing and staffing of the facilities; In the most common OR-management method called \emph{block-scheduling}, the tactical decisions involve establishing a \emph{master surgery schedule} (MSS), which assigns blocks of OR-time to the different surgical specialties of the hospital in a cyclic weekly schedule.
 An MSS is used for a longer period ranging from several months to a year, and has to take various constraints into account, such as the required volume of OR-time for each specialty, the availability of staff during the week and the impact of operations on downstream recovery units~\citep{fugener2014master}.

-This paper focuses on the operational decision stage, which can itself be subdivided in two distinct phases.
-The advanced planning consists of selecting patients to be operated during the next planning period (typically, one week), as well as assigning and sequencing them in blocks of the MSS.
-Finally, online scheduling decisions take place on the day of operation, and have to deal with unplanned events.
-This may involve inserting add-on cases (emergencies) in the schedule or rescheduling/cancelling planned operations.
+This paper focuses on the mid-term decision stage, dealing with uncertainties related to both the surgical duration of an operation and the arrival of emergency patients.
+This includes the \emph{Advanced Planning}, which requires to select patients to be operated during the next planning period (typically one week), and to assign them to blocks of the MSS, and the \emph{Appointment Scheduling}, in which each patient must be assigned a tentative starting time for the operation.
+Although the primary focus of this paper lies in mid-term decisions, it is essential to bear in mind that the quality of a planning strategy can only be assessed if we consider the operational decisions as a whole.
+Decisions that can be taken to manage process uncertainty during execution, i.e., insertion of add-on cases (emergencies) in the schedule or rescheduling/cancelling planned operations, can have a major impact on costs.